zaicodes/whack-a-mole/README.md

 - Leckerli One, for the logo.
 - Handjet, for the buttons.
 - Sans-serif for the rest of text in body.

+### Images and Background

+- The background of leaves was picked to give a feeling of a simple cartoonish and nature vibe.
+This choice aligns with the game's concept, as the mole's holes are naturally found in soil.
+The background seamlessly complements the gameplay while incorporating white spaces strategically to avoid overwhelming/distracting users.

+- Other in-game images were also chosen for their simplicity and cartoon-inspired aesthetic.
+These visuals introduce a touch of uplifting emotional response that resonates both with children and adults, maintaining a level of appeal across ages.

+- For references of these images can be found in credits below.

+### Style

+- The style I chose is very minimalistic with an emphasis on clean design and simplicity.
+There are wide usage of white spaces.
+- To maintain the child-friendly theme, I incorporated rounded corners for boxes and containers, mirroring the corners found in many real-life memory cards designed for children.
+Consistently applying this rounded corner pattern across the page ensures design harmony and a cohesive look that ties all elements together seamlessly.

+### Icons

+- Each icon was deliberately chosen based on its clear and intuitive meaning, ensuring universal understanding for all users.

+### Sound effects and music

+- To further capture the essence of a children's game, I incorporated button click sounds reminiscent of those found in physical toys.
+- This addition aims to evoke a sense of familiarity and playfulness, enhancing the overall experience.
+- Furthermore, when interacting with the moles, a distinct hammer hitting sound confirms accurate clicks on the intended target.
+Conversely, clicking on the incorrect area, symbolized by the rabbit, triggers a losing sound effect, indicating an unsuccessful move.

 ## Features